Constitutional Law

 Basic Law Drafting History Online

-Website providing information and materials from the drafting history of the Basic Law of Hong Kong.
-The site is a joint project of the Centre for Comparative and Public Law and the University of Hong Kong Libraries.
+Compilation of information and documents from the drafting history of the Hong Kong's Basic Law (constitution), provided by of the Centre for Comparative and Public Law and the University of Hong Kong Libraries.
 Materials are arranged into the following sections: Drafting Materials; News Coverage; the LEGCO Database and Textual History.

 Constitution of Spain